 By Shaely Ritchey

 Shaely is a registered nurse with interest in further education in nursing or medicine.
 She is also a passionate mental health advocate in her community.
-In her spare time she loves taking photographs, getting outdoors, and petting as many dogs as she can.
+In her spare time she loves getting outdoors and photographing wildlife.